SpaceBoo/TPB-scraper/README.md

 # PirateBot
 Piratebot allows users to scrape meta-data and magnet links from the Pirate Bay specifically or en-masse.
 Results can be filtered by category, search term, or most popular, and displayed directly, written to a JSON, CSV, or other delimted file, or passed directly to transmission-cli for download.
-Piratebot is an excellent option for maximizing the functionality of torrent-boxes or vps's and excels at data collection and automatition (see example below).
+Piratebot is an excellent option for maximizing the functionality of torrent-boxes or vps's and excels at data collection and automatition (see examples below).

 # Features